oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 In the code, you'll likely define a combination of variables (user provided input), locals (local variables), outputs (values shown as output after running Terraform), providers, and resources.
 Most all of the other code elements are engineered to support the management of resources.
 This is really what gets changed in OCI (or another environment, depending on the providers you're using and the resources you're managing) when Terraform is run.
 Whether declaring a single resource or iteratively creating many resources via a loop construct, resources are typically what we're trying to manage with Terraform.

+## Terraform commands

+There are many different commands that Terraform accepts.
+Here are some of the more common ones frequently used:

+`terraform init`
+: This must be run at least once for a Terraform project.
+This is when Terraform downloads any needed providers, sets up the state (if it doesn't already exist), etc.

+`terraform plan`
+: Prompts Terraform to do a dry run, to determine what it would do if it was to apply.
+No changes are made.
+It simply tells you what it thinks should be done.
+It's a good idea to always run `terraform plan` and review the output (before applying), to make sure that you fully understand what Terraform is saying must be done.

+`terraform apply`
+: Changes are made with this command.
+It'll by default show you the same output as `terraform plan`, asking you if you'd like to continue.
+There are ways to short-circuit this and always apply, but when running Terraform by hand, it's a good idea to always review what things it plans to do (before it does them).

+`terraform console`
+: Gives you an interactive console where you can enter different Terraform commands.
+Particularly useful for building and testing logic in Terraform code.

 ## A Terraform Project

 A typical Terraform project can be broken into familiar constructs typical to many applications:

 * Inputs
 * Outputs
 * Logic

 ### Inputs

-Terraform receives input via the usage of variables.
-Variables may be set via command-line parameters, static files or environment variables.
-There are a lot of facets to mastering the usage of variables, so we'll cover these in greater detail in [another lesson](4-variables).
-For now, know that each variable must be given a name (defined with a variable block) and value (set to a value), like the following simple example:
+Terraform receives input through variables.
+Variables may be set via command-line parameters, static files, or environment variables.
+There are a lot of facets to mastering the usage of variables, so we'll cover these in greater detail in [separate lesson](4-variables).
+For now, know that each variable must be given a unique name and value, like in the following example:

 ```terraform
 variable "region" {}